cockroachdb/docs/v22.1/api-support-policy.md

 The following types of API changes qualify as *backward-incompatible* (or "breaking changes"):

 - Removal of an endpoint, SQL statement, [built-in function](functions-and-operators.html#built-in-functions), [cluster setting](cluster-settings.html), or session variable.
-- Addition or removal of a mandatory command-line flag.
+- Addition or removal of a mandatory or optional command-line flag.
 - Change in SQL statement syntax, HTTP request format, HTTP response format, or structured log format.
 - Change in data type, default value, or behavior of a [built-in function](functions-and-operators.html#built-in-functions), [cluster setting](cluster-settings.html), or session variable.
 - Change to [authorization](security-reference/authorization.html) requirements.